-Resentment over their 'signature hit' is surprisingly common among the world's biggest artists.
-But while bashing your best-known song can put you on dodgy ground with casual fans, sometimes the reasons are just: Paramore recently announced at a gig they will no longer play their breakthrough hit Misery Business because of its "embarrassing lyrics" they now deem to be slut-shaming.
+Resentment over a signature hit is surprisingly common among musicians; but while bashing your best-known song can put you on dodgy ground with fans, sometimes the reasons are just.

-Whether it's the changing social landscape or if they're just plain fed up of them, below are 12 more acts who have admitted to hating one of their hits.
+Whether it's the changing social landscape, an image reinvention, or they're simply just plain fed up of it, below are 12 acts who have admitted to hating (at least) one of their big hits.

 Selena Gomez – Come & Get It

-The 2013 single was a Top 10 hit in the UK, but Selena isn’t a fan.
+Selena's 2013 single was a Top 10 hit in the UK and an instant fan favourite, but she isn’t a fan.
 “I love [the song’s producers] Stargate more than anything, but it’s very difficult for me to perform live,” she told Entertainment Weekly.
 “It’s not my song.
 To me, it sounds like a Rihanna reject.”
 Fun fact: It is!

 Kanye West – Gold Digger

-“I never really liked [Gold Digger], but I always knew that I would get paid for doing Gold Digger,” Kanye said in an interview with Zane Lowe last year.
+“I never really liked [Gold Digger], but I always knew that I would get paid for doing Gold Digger,” Kanye said in an interview with Zane Lowe in 2017.

 Madonna – Holiday/Like A Virgin/Material Girl

-Madonna doesn’t dwell on the past, so adulation for her early hits isn’t to be expected, but her dislike of Holiday and Like A Virgin runs deeper than that.
+Madonna famously doesn’t dwell on the past, so adulation for her early hits isn’t to be expected.
+However, her dislike of Holiday and Like A Virgin run deeper than that.
 “I’m not sure I can sing Holiday or Like a Virgin ever again,” she admitted in an interview with Z100 Radio in 2008.
 “I just can’t, unless somebody paid me, like, $30 million or something.”
-Someone launch a kickstarter campaign now, please.
+She did sing slightly reworked versions of these songs on her Rebel Heart tour in 2015/2016, but will we ever hear them live again in their original form?
+Someone launch a kickstarter campaign now, quickly.

 Britney Spears – Sometimes